-Combined Care for Herniated Discs Defined
+What is Combined Care for Herniated Discs?

 What is combined care and how can it be utilized to treat a herniated spinal disc?
 Combined care is defined as using an assortment of medical, complementary and alternative care regimens together to achieve pain relief.
 Patients can choose to focus on particular treatments or may use a wide range of therapies from the traditional medical sector, the complementary medical sector or the alternative healthcare sector.

 Combined care can be custom-tailored to suit each patient’s needs and exact pain profile.
 The components of the care plan can be easily adjusted or changed based on positive or negative results.
 To simplify treatment, many patients attend sessions at interdisciplinary practices where many therapies are offered under one roof.
 Other patients choose to select each care provider independently and do not mind the extra work necessary to travel regularly for each therapy session.

 Rarely is one therapy deemed to be primary under combined care.
 Instead, each treatment has a part to play in the overall care plan.
 Patients may utilize the services of a physician or chiropractor to oversee their treatment or they might manage their therapy themselves, deciding on the best course of progress based on previous outcomes from their chosen healing arts and sciences.

 In essence, combined therapy is the use of multiple types of healthcare to target and treat the same diagnosis.
 In this case, the diagnosed condition is a herniated disc.
 Let’s move forward and look at some of the most common types of combined care modalities used for intervertebral herniation.